 If you weren’t at fault for the accident, you may be able to recover compensation for your losses.
 However, depending on your unique case and your insurance company, recovering damages can be a slow process.
+Your attorney will explain how long it takes to be compensated, and can give you a much more accurate answer based on the details of your case.

-It’s important to understand that no personal injury lawyer can give you a solid settlement date.
+But remember, it’s important to understand that no personal injury lawyer can give you a solid settlement date.
 If you come across an attorney that promises results in a month or less, or something similar, be wary.
 The only way they can guarantee that is by accepting a settlement offer from the insurance company, even if that offer is far less than you deserve.

 The Typical Timeline for a Car Accident Case